kyawlinn-dev/ICT105-3idiots-MVP/docs/ip-and-third-party-assets.md

 **Continue with mitigation.** The main software dependencies use recognized open-source licenses and can remain in the prototype when their license requirements are respected.
 The undocumented landing image and unused branded SVG collection remain high-risk until their sources are confirmed or they are replaced/removed.

-## GitHub Evidence

-- Issue: add the URL for `Review IP and Third-Party Assets`
-- Commit: add the commit URL after uploading this file